eclipse-che/che-theia/CONTRIBUTING.md

 $ che-theia production
 ```

-- `yarn` will compile theia + additional Che-theia extensions that have been setted up by `che-theia init`
+- `yarn` will compile theia + additional Che-theia extensions that have been set up by `che-theia init`
 - `che-theia production` will generate a production like package.

 ### Step 5: Code che-theia plugins